You are here

 University of Colorado Boulder

-The Police Services Division, or University of Colorado Police Department (UCPD), is a full-service police agency that provides a variety of police services to the university community including: 24/7/365 police patrol, criminal case investigations, facility and residential security, crime prevention programs, victim rights amendment compliance and social program referrals, traffic and parking code enforcement, emergency and disaster preparedness planning, hostile threat assessment and response, and event security oversight.
+The Police Services Division, or University of Colorado Police Department (CUPD), is a full-service police agency that provides a variety of police services to the university community including: 24/7/365 police patrol, criminal case investigations, facility and residential security, crime prevention programs, victim rights amendment compliance and social program referrals, traffic and parking code enforcement, emergency and disaster preparedness planning, hostile threat assessment and response, and event security oversight.
 University of Colorado Boulder police officers are armed and authorized to make arrests, issue summonses/citations and execute arrest and search warrants.
 Criminal cases investigated by the University Police Department are forwarded directly to state (District Attorney) and municipal (City Attorney) prosecutorial authorities for review and filing of charges.

 University police officers’ authority to act as “peace officers” as defined in Colorado Revised Statute (CRS) 16-2.5-101 is based in authority vested in the University of Colorado’s Board of Regents by CRS 23-5-106.
 University of Colorado police officers are commissioned under state authority as defined in CRS 24-7.5-101 through 106, and are also issued City of Boulder, Colorado Police Commissions.

 - The Emergency Management Division is responsible for development, promulgation, implementation, training, coordination and oversight of emergency management plans and programs for CU-Boulder.
 The Division is also responsible for the coordination of development of Business Continuity Plans for the campus.
 The division is responsible for developing and maintaining effective relationships with local, state and federal emergency management and planning elements, e.g., the Boulder County Office of Emergency Management, the Colorado Division of Emergency Management, the Federal Emergency Management Agency's Region VIII Office; in support of effective emergency management planning and preparation for CU-Boulder.
 This Emergency Management Division is also responsible for coordinating follow-up to the recommendations of the Emergency Communications Systems Task Force charged by former CU-Boulder Vice Chancellor for Administration Paul Tabolt in 2007, by the Emergency Communications Systems progress review effort commissioned by then-Vice Chancellor for Administration Frank Bruno in 2010, and for projects that may be identified in the future.
-The position incumbent may be responsible for direct project management (for those projects within the purview of the DPS) or for coordinative oversight to Emergency Communications Systems projects for the campus as directed by the Vice Chancellor for Administration through the Executive Director of Public Safety.
+The position incumbent may be responsible for direct project management (for those projects within the purview of the DPS) or for coordinative oversight to Emergency Communications Systems projects for the campus as directed by the Vice Chancellor for Administration through the Chief of the Police Department.